How to Create an Inbound Marketing Plan

 A buyer persona is a semi-fictional representation of your ideal customers, based on data about customer demographics and online behavior, and your experience and educated speculation about their motivations, concerns, and histories.

-To get started, download our free buyer persona template, a PowerPoint that you can easily populate with your ideal customers’ information!
+To get started, download a free persona template that you can easily populate with your ideal customers’ information.
+You can download HubSpot's business persona templates or Yodelpop's nonprofit persona template.

 By now, it won’t come as a surprise to you that to build an effective content marketing strategy you have to consider the customer first.
 Content marketing isn’t about “selling,” it’s about educating.
 It focuses on attracting your ideal customer to your website by creating and sharing valuable, relevant material that answers the needs, challenges, questions, or problems they have.
 Providing the right information, to the right person, in the right place.